 13. STAND UP PADDLING

-It is extremely popular among Slovenians as well and almost everyone owns a SUP board (except us), so it can get slightly crowded on the lakes during summer weekends.
+It is extremely popular among Slovenians as well, and almost everyone owns a SUP board (except us; but we do have a kayak!), so it can get slightly crowded on the lakes during summer weekends.

 Bottom line?